aljpetri/cONcat/README.md

 `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` (for macOS and Linux or other Unix-based OS).
 For Windows please follow the instructions on the following site: https://forge.rust-lang.org/infra/other-installation-methods.html .<br />

 ## Installation <a name="installation"></a>
-After cloning the repository via `git@github.com:aljpetri/LigatedDNA.git` use the following two commands to compile the code: <br />
+After cloning the repository via `git@github.com:aljpetri/cONcat.git` use the following two commands to compile the code: <br />
-`cd LigatedDNA/CodeAlex` <br />
+`cd cONcat/CodeAlex` <br />
 `cargo build --release` ( Compile the current package, the executable is then located in target/release) <br />

 ##Running
-`LigandFrags2  --expected Path/to/Expected_fragments.csv --fastq path/to/1.fastq --outfile path/to/outfile --verbose`
+`cONcat  --expected Path/to/Expected_fragments.csv --fastq path/to/1.fastq --outfile path/to/outfile --verbose`